walt-id/waltid-identity/docs/mobile-wallet-development.md

 `local.properties` is ignored by Git and overrides the tracked defaults in `gradle.properties`.
 Command-line `-P` flags still take highest precedence for CI and one-off overrides.

 Enable only the platform builds your machine can support.
-Android requires an Android SDK; iOS requires macOS, Xcode, and CocoaPods.
+Android requires an Android SDK; native iOS requires macOS and Xcode.
+Compose iOS still requires CocoaPods.
 The Web/Wasm flag only enables the mock Compose preview module.

 ## Common checks